-We’ve been around the block a few times (and two of us have worked on behalf of the NCDOT), so we capitalized on our firsthand knowledge of the reputation of that NCDOT appraiser to show why we believed he made some miscalculations.
+We’ve been around the block a few times (and four of us have worked on behalf of the NCDOT), so we capitalized on our firsthand knowledge of the reputation of that NCDOT appraiser to show why we believed he made some miscalculations.
 We also used our knowledge of valuations of other properties on the same project.
 Thankfully, we were able to increase the offer on this client’s property by 50% 3.

 That’s the good news.

 The bad news is our client could have possibly walked away with more than double the DOT’s offer, had he not gone off on his own!
 We had evidence and appraisers who we think would have easily supported that fact.